Affordable

 Affordable housing includes a range of housing types and sizes, from single units to houses and apartments, and is usually managed by non-profit community housing providers.

 Affordable housing is designed to make rents more affordable to people on low to moderate incomes, so that people can also meet other basic living costs such as food, clothing, transport, medical care and education.
-A period in affordable housing can also assist households to save money and move to alternative accommodation or even home ownership in the future.

 How are rents determined?

 Discount to the market rent setting.
-Rent will usually be roughly 20-25% below the market rate - determined by indexing the property against similar properties in the area proportion of income.
+Rent will usually be 20-25% below the market rate - determined by indexing the property against similar properties in the area proportion of income.

 Eligibility